Autism and Asperger’s (High Functioning Autism)

 Areas affected by Autistic Spectrum Disorder (ASD), including both autism and Asperger’s, can be broadly classified under 1) speech or communication, 2) social skills, and 3) “quirky” characteristics and rigid behavior.

-You might want to visit our Test Kit to access ASD and Asperger’s screening tests for children and adults.
+You might want to visit our Test Kit to access autism and Asperger’s screening tests for children and adults.
 It will be important to keep in mind that screeners are not a substitute for a professional diagnosis.

 ASD at a glance (what is causing troubles for this group?)

-Most crucially, people with ASD lack a Theory of Mind: i.e., understanding of their own and other people’s cognitive and emotional experiences.
+Most crucially, people with autism spectrum disorder lack a Theory of Mind: i.e., understanding of their own and other people’s cognitive and emotional experiences.
 Articulating their own thoughts and feelings doesn’t come easily to this group, just as they find it very hard to intuit those of others.
 To those with high-functioning autism (Asperger’s), figuring out the intricate mechanism of an engine is easy, figuring out the intricacy of the human mind is VERY hard and almost exhausting (where their supreme sense of logic can be of little to no help).

 - socialization and communication difficulties (e.g. lack of reciprocity, one-sided communication)